joseadhitya/ajaib-fe-test/README.md

 For the mini-questionnaire part of the test, please refer to the `mini-questionnaire.md` file on this project's root directory.

+The demo of the project is available [here](https://ajaib-fe-test.vercel.app/example).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.